Parametric Autoresonance with Time-Delayed Control: The model

 Using the previously defined relation $\omega_0^2/\omega^2\sim 1-\epsilon\sigma$, we substitute the expression for $\sigma$ to arrive at the analytical expression for the quasi-steady amplitude $\hat{A}$, given as

-Equation (\ref{eq13}) shows the amplitude growth over time, as shown in Fig.~\ref{fig:0}.
+Equation (\ref{eq13}) shows the amplitude growth over time, as shown for the parameter values $\gamma=0.002$, $\omega=\omega_0=0.5$, $\sigma=0.1$, $h=0.0002$ and $\alpha=0.08$, in Fig.~\ref{fig:0}.
 In the following section, we analyze the stability of the system, showing that for stable, autoresonant amplitude growth, the delay strength must exceed a specific threshold.
 Below this threshold, the fixed points become unstable, making analytical expressions infeasible; however, numerical analysis can still be performed.